Harshal2057/Harshal2057/README.md

 Here are a few projects I’ve worked on:

 - **BuzzGig** – A platform connecting freelancers and clients.
-Freelancers can discover and apply for projects, while clients can easily post jobs and find the right talent to get work done efficiently (Ongoing..).
+Freelancers can discover and apply for projects, while clients can easily post jobs and find the right talent to get work done efficiently (Ongoing..)  => - [Live Demo](https://verdant-pie-e7174e.netlify.app/) | [GitHub Repo](https://github.com/Harshal2057/BuzzGig)

  ---

 ## 📫 Contact Me